YongsooSong/yongsoosong.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor in the Department of Computer Science and Engineering at Seoul National University.
+I am an Associate Professor in the Department of Computer Science and Engineering at Seoul National University.
 My research specializes in Privacy-Enhancing Cryptography (PEC) for secure computation.
 This includes fully homomorphic encryption, multi-party computation, and zero-knowledge proofs, approached from both theoretical and applied perspectives.

 Before joining Seoul National University, I was a senior researcher in Cryptography and Privacy Research Group at Microsoft Research Redmond, managed by [Kristin Lauter](https://en.wikipedia.org/wiki/Kristin_Lauter), from 2019 to 2020.